-- Where the surface and width of the path make it eminently suitable for safe cycling without causing disturbance or risk to pedestrians; or
+- Where the surface and width of the path make it eminently suitable for safe cycling without causing disturbance or risk to pedestrians

-- Where the path is lightly used, such that the likelihood of disturbance or risk to pedestrians is minimal; or
+- Where the path is lightly used, such that the likelihood of disturbance or risk to pedestrians is minimal

-- Where a path is unlikely to attract such high levels of cycling that it will cause environmental damage (notably erosion); or
+- Where a path is unlikely to attract such high levels of cycling that it will cause environmental damage (notably erosion)

 - Where the relevant landowner is a public body or a charity and/or accepts or appears to accept use of the path by cyclists.